LahElr/Prompt-BERT-P-Tuning-v2/README.md

 ```

 Run prefix tuning:

 ``` sh
 ./run.sh prefix
 ```

+New arguments are added in `train.py`, from 332-th line

+Search `lahelr` for modifications I have made.

 ## Static token embedding with removing embedding biases
 robert-base, bert-base-cased and robert-base-uncased